Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 The conspiracy of fear and web of deceit surrounding this story was inconceivable – yet true.
 Jeanette MacDonald and Nelson Eddy had been dead for years but the cover-up continued – and woe to anyone who dared to seek the truth!

 I should add that every author who attempted to write a comprehensive biography of either Jeanette MacDonald or Nelson Eddy in those years was immediately threatened with a lawsuit by their surviving spouses – even with the proposed manuscript sight unseen.
 The first unfortunate author was Fredda Dudley Balling, with whom Jeanette had collaborated on her unpublished autobiography in 1960.
-Balling, not willing to have all her hard work go to waste, turned the unfinished autobiography into a biography – and was promptly stopped from publishing it by Gene Raymond.
+Balling, not willing to have all her hard work go to waste, turned the unfinished autobiography into a third-person biography – and was promptly stopped from publishing it by Gene Raymond.
 (I reproduced and quoted Balling’s bitter letters about the situation in the introduction to Jeanette’s autobiography, which was finally published in its manuscript form in 2004.)

 Within a few years of meeting Blossom I co-founded this club with the woman mentioned above who also knew the real facts.
 Her father had been good friends with Nelson since the late 1920s and she herself had a short relationship with him during a time when he was broken up with Jeanette.
 Nelson told her his side of the story, and I knew Jeanette’s side from Blossom, so it seemed a good idea for us to work together on the research.
 The Mac/Eddy Club was her idea and born of necessity, to finally have a forum where folks could speak openly about what they knew, help with research, and love either Jeanette or Nelson (or both) – as long respect was shown for both.
 This was never the case in the separate Jeanette and Nelson fan clubs.
 The philosophy of the Jeanette MacDonald club was to praise Gene Raymond as the hero of her life and to badmouth Nelson Eddy as a wooden, sexless no-talent who would have been nowhere without her.
 Many members of the Nelson club equally hated Jeanette, sneering that she couldn’t sing and any other co-star was better.
 The sometimes barely hidden viciousness – which still continues even today – was not to be believed.